EmboTeam: Grounding LLM Reasoning into Reactive Behavior Trees via PDDL for Embodied Multi-Robot Collaboration: Introduction

 \section{Introduction}

-Multi-robot systems have been widely deployed in real-world scenarios such as warehouse logistics \cite{bolu2021adaptive}, agricultural management \cite{oliveira2021advances,chen2024accounting}, and search and rescue operations \cite{baxter2007multi,queralta2020collaborative}.
+Multi-robot systems have been widely deployed in scenarios such as warehouse logistics \cite{bolu2021adaptive}, agricultural management \cite{oliveira2021advances,chen2024accounting}, and search and rescue operations \cite{baxter2007multi,queralta2020collaborative}.
 These systems are designed for autonomous collaboration, relying on efficient internal coordination to achieve well-defined objectives.
 Recent advances in Large Language Models (LLMs) have unlocked new potential for robotic task planning \cite{li2025largelanguagemodelsmultirobot}, enabling the execution of complex, long-horizon household tasks from high-level natural language instructions \cite{zhang2023building,nayak2024long,11092679}.
-Ideally, heterogeneous robot teams should be capable of autonomously accomplishing complex tasks entailing diversified collaboration demands, as exemplified in the outer ring of \cref{fig:key_scenario}, based on high-level human instructions.
+Ideally, heterogeneous robot teams should be capable of autonomously accomplishing complex tasks entailing diversified collaboration demands.
+As exemplified in \cref{fig:key_scenario}, this requires seamless translation from high-level human instructions into parallel, robust execution.
 However, reliably executing such long-horizon tasks in dynamic environments remains a critical challenge.

 Traditional multi-robot task planning methods struggle to manage such complexity, especially in environments with diverse tasks and intricate interdependencies between robots \cite{rizk2019cooperative,wang2022distributed}.
 They often rely on fixed, pre-defined algorithms that lack the flexibility to handle the intricacies of tasks that unfold over extended durations \cite{khamis2015multi}.
 Although recent approaches \cite{kannan2023smart,wang2024safe,zhang2025lamma,singh2024twostep,mandi2024roco,11092679,li2025largelanguagemodelsmultirobot} that leverage Language Models for multi-agent planning have shown potential, they often falter with long-horizon reasoning and complex task dependencies, particularly in collaborative settings \cite{mindcraft2025}, and demonstrate limited generalization across tasks of varying difficulty.
 These limitations primarily stem from a lack of deep architectural synergy \cite{kannan2023smart,zhang2025lamma,wang2025llmhbtdynamicbehaviortree}: most systems adhere to a single technical pathway, failing to effectively integrate the semantic understanding of LLMs, the rigor of formal planners, and the reactive control capabilities needed for robust execution in dynamic environments \cite{roche2025curriculumimitationlearningdistributed}.
 This often results in systems with low autonomy, poor fault tolerance, and rigid collaboration mechanisms that cannot accommodate dynamic team sizes or complex synchronization needs.